Codecademy/docs/content/cpp/concepts/references/references.md

 ---
 Title: 'References'
-Description: "A reference variable is an alias for another object.
-It is created using the & sign.
-Two things to note: Anything done to the reference also happens to the original and aliases cannot be changed to alias something else."
+Description: "A reference variable is an alias for another object."
 Subjects:
   - 'Computer Science'
   - 'Game Development'